Matt is a painter and freelance writer. He writes about various topics, including relationships and online dating.

 What You Should Do When Your Girl Suddenly Dumps You

 Controlling your emotions during a breakup is really important, not only for your recovery moving forward, but also for increasing your chances of winning her back.
 Keeping your emotions centered isn't easy in this situation, I know, I've been there more than once, but blowing up her phone with emotional text messages won't help.
-The way you handle things is crucial.
+The way you handle things after a breakup is critical.

-1. Accept the Breakup and Start 'No Contact'
+1. Accept the Breakup and Begin 'No Contact'

-Accepting the fact that your girlfriend's leaving you sucks, but the best thing you can do for yourself in this situation is to respect her decision and immediately stop contacting her any further.
-Calmly tell her you're really unhappy and disappointed with her decision, but that you accept it.
-Don't initiate contact with her anymore after that, unless of course you have children together and have no choice, or if you need to make plans to exchange belongings.
+Accepting the fact that your girlfriend's leaving you sucks, but the best thing you can do for yourself in this situation is to respect her decision and not contact her again.
+Calmly tell her you're unhappy and disappointed with her decision, but that you accept it.
+Do not contact her again after that, unless of course you have children together and have no choice, or if you need to arrange plans to exchange belongings.

-Using the 'no contact' strategy is hard to do, but it will make her second guess her decision.
-I stopped contacting my ex girlfriend after she suddenly broke up with me the day after Christmas.
+Using the 'no contact' strategy is hard to do, but it will make your ex second guess her decision.
+I stopped contacting my ex after she suddenly broke up with me the day after Christmas.
 She reached out less than one week later.
 Going 'no contact' after a breakup is an effective way to win your ex back, but you should use this strategy for personal growth, not out of hope that she'll reach out to you.
+Do it for yourself.

 2. Spend Time with Close Friends and Family